leaflabs/leaflabs-docs/source/hardware/maple-native-beta.rst

 * **PWM on pin 39**: PWM on pin 39 appears to be nonfunctional.
 We are looking into this issue.

+* **VREF is nonfunctional**: Due to a routing error, VREF is permanently tied to 3.3V at VAA.

 Recommended Reading
 -------------------